urbanwildlifeinstitute/UWIN_tutorials/challenges/basic_data_manipulation/basic_data_manipulation.md

 str(cap_hist)
 ```

-### Cleaning and classifying data using basic functions
-Now that we have a few basic skills to manipulate and clean data we can test our skills with some likley examples we may see in our UWIN data.
-We will also learn how to reclass time data using similar skills.

 ## Challenge 1.
 ### Classifying time data
-By examining our data with 'str()' above, we can see that 'date' and 'time' are classifies as characters.
+By examining our data with 'str()' above, we can see that 'date' and 'time' are classified as characters.

 ```R
 class(field_data$Date)